 You know how you often see “anonymous” on donation lists?
 She’s anonymous on a lot.

 Da…nce to the Music….
 Da…nce to the Music… There’s a party going on… A cel-e-bra-tion…

 I LOVE to shake, shake, shake.
 Shake.
 Shake.
 Shake.
 Shake my booty… Shake my boo-ty… Ha.
 Guess what?
 So, does this awesome lady.
 She, also, loves to laugh, sing, read, learn and loves, loves, loves a lot more in our beautiful planet, Earth.
 Plus, she understands the importance of music and dance to a healthy mind and body.

 While her daughter is fortunate to have the resources to practice one of her many talents, for other children and adolescents with similar talents, attending a music or dance school is a luxury.
-My friend and her equally lovely sixteen-year-old daughter volunteer their time, talents, and resources to help a local dance school and it’s students.
+My friend and her equally lovely seventeen-year-old daughter volunteer their time, talents, and resources to help a local dance school and its students.